-A note on the terminology: a huge number of statistical and machine learning results mentioned above rely on tools from information theory (Tong Zhang's beautiful paper~\cite{zha2006} actually proves PAC-Bayesian bounds under the name ``information theoretic bounds'', I hope it's not the reason why it is often not cited by the PAC-Bayes community).
-My goal here is not to classify what is an information theoretic approach and what is not, I'm certainly not qualified for that.
-I simply want to point out connection to two families of methods inspired directly from information theory.
+A note on the terminology: a huge number of statistical and machine learning results mentioned above rely on tools from information theory: \citet{zha2006} actually proves beautiful PAC-Bayesian bounds under the name ``information theoretic bounds'' (maybe for this reason, it's not always listed with the other PAC-Bayes bounds in the publications on the topic).
+My goal here is not to classify what should be called ``PAC-Bayes'' and what should not, I'm certainly not qualified for that.
+I simply want to point out the connection to two families of methods inspired directly from information theory.

-\subsubsection{Minimum description length}
+\subsection{Minimum description length}

-In Rissanen's Minimum Description Length (MDL) principle, the idea is to penalize the empirical error of a classifier by its shortest description~\cite{ris1978}.
-We refer the reader to~\cite{bar1998,grunwald2007minimum} for more recent presentations of this very fruitful approach.
-Note that given a prefix code on a finite alphabet $\Theta$, it is possible to build a probability distribution $\pi(\theta) \simeq 2^{-L(\theta)}$ where $L(\theta)$ is the length of the code of $\theta$, so MDL provides a way to define priors in PAC-Bayes bounds, see Chapter 1 in Catoni's lecture notes~\cite{cat2004}.
+In Rissanen's Minimum Description Length (MDL) principle, the idea is to penalize the empirical error of a classifier by its shortest description~\citep{ris1978}.
+We refer the reader to \citet{bar1998,grunwald2007minimum} for more recent presentations of this very fruitful approach.
+Note that given a prefix-free code on a finite alphabet $\Theta$, it is possible to build a probability distribution $\pi(\theta) \simeq 2^{-L(\theta)}$ where $L(\theta)$ is the length of the code of $\theta$, so codes provide a way to define priors in PAC-Bayes bounds, see for example \citet[Chapter 1]{cat2004}.

-\subsubsection{Mutual information bounds (MI)}
+\subsection{Mutual information bounds (MI)}

-Recently, some generalization error bounds appeared where the complexity is measured in terms of the mutual information between the sample and the estimator. \begin{dfn} Let $U$ and $V$ be two random variables with joint probability distribution $P_{U,V}$.
+\enlargethispage{\baselineskip} Recently, some generalization error bounds appeared where the complexity is measured in terms of the mutual information between the sample and the estimator. \begin{definition} Let $U$ and $V$ be two random variables with joint probability distribution $P_{U,V}$.
 Let $P_U$ and $P_V$ denote the marginal distribution of $U$ and $V$ respectively.
 The mutual information (MI) between $U$ and $V$ is defined as: